techidaily/site-win11-tips/source/_posts/leap-to-peak-ssd-performance-win-and-fresh-methods.md

 3. You can run the Live Analysis for as long as you like.
 When you have enough information, click the**Stop** button.
 4. Your previous seven analyses are saved and listed below the Start button.
 You can click on each saved analysis to see the most active processes.

- Also, be sure to check out[how to estimate the remaining lifespan of your solid-state drives](https://www.makeuseof.com/tag/estimate-remaining-lifespan-ssd/) .
+ Also, be sure to check out [how to estimate the remaining lifespan of your solid-state drives](https://www.makeuseof.com/tag/estimate-remaining-lifespan-ssd/) .

 ## Optimize Your Drives With SSD Fresh